viaacode/documentation-jekyll/docs/instroom/sip_specification/sip_structure/6_structure_representation.md

 ***Requirements***

-- The `/descriptive` directory MUST contain exactly one file: `dc.xml`.
+- The `/descriptive` directory SHOULD contain exactly one file: `descriptive.xml`.

-The `dc.xml` file at the representation level contains descriptive metadata about a specific representation of the SIP.
+The `descriptive.xml` file at the representation level contains descriptive metadata about a specific representation of the SIP.

 Descriptive metadata about the representation is put into a separate `<premis:object>` element with a unique identifier.
-The link between the `<premis:object>` element in the descriptive metadata and the `<premis:object>` element in the preservation metadata (in the `premis.xml` in `/data/representations/representation_*/metadata/preservation`) is made using a shared UUID in the `<premis:objectIdentifier>` elements of both files.
+The link between the `<premis:object>` element in the descriptive metadata and the `<premis:object>` element in the preservation metadata (in the `preservation.xml` in `/data/representations/representation_*/metadata/preservation`) is made using a shared UUID in the `<premis:objectIdentifier>` elements of both files.

 ***Example***